richsoni/richsoni-songs/as-hard-as-I-fell.md

 As hard as I fall for you
 Is as hard as ill roll away

-as hard as anybody falls, is as hard as they will have to roll away as hard as anybody falls, is as hard as they roll away well, damaged hearts take a hefty toll that everyone has to pay love's path it aint a circle when you quit, you must turn around as long as it took to climb up is as long as it takes to climb down
+as slow as anyone falls, is as slow as they roll away well, damaged hearts take a hefty toll its best to just accept it and hope to learn from it some day

 ```
 c                        f